DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 ---

-## Be part of the national effort to support face-to-face education in schools and colleges in the New Year

 Are you a qualified teacher not currently working in the sector?
 We are asking for your help to support your teaching colleagues and the nation's children and young people through this difficult time.